adhithin/P5Candyyyy/README.md

 - [Flask Login](https://flask-login.readthedocs.io/en/latest/)

 Goal:
-- Creating a login and authentication algorithm
+- Practice with Easter Egg on project and then start loading it to the overall project look into login and authentication

 How to test:
-- Not Ready for deployment yet
+- Not Ready for deployment yet (currently in playground)

-Resources:

 <h3><a href="https://github.com/adhithin/P5Candyyyy/projects/1#card-53782740" target="_blank">Akhil's Ticket</a>